Samerkia/SmallProjects/CC++/README.md

 # File for all C++ projects
-Nothing here yet!

-Currently working on a C/C++ Shell based in Linux
+Nothing major is in here yet, I plan on adding in some more cool projects soon!